LucasWinkler/SpaceShooter/README.md

-# PROG2370-Final-Game
+# Space Shooter
-My final game/project for PROG2370.
-The game is a simple space shooter.
+A simple space shooter game I made for a school project.